-This is an advanced course and students should previously have completed a poetry course at City Lit or elsewhere, or have considerable experience of reading and writing poetry.
+This is an intermediate course and students should previously have completed a poetry course at City Lit or elsewhere, or have some experience of reading and writing poetry.

 How will I be taught, and will there be any work outside the class?

-You'll be taught through a combination of group work, discussion, and presentations by your tutor.
+You'll be taught through a combination of group work, in-class writing tasks, discussion, and presentations by your tutor.
 Topics introduced in class will be explored further through weekly writing assignments.
 You will be asked to present your work.
-Study of poetry alongside other art forms is an intrinsic part of the course, and fifty percent of the time will be devoted to the exploration of the set texts, including film clips, extracts from essays, mythology and fairy tales.
+Study of poetry alongside other art forms is an intrinsic part of the course, and fifty percent of the time will be devoted to the exploration of the set texts, including film clips, extracts from essays, mythology and fairytales.